-Presbyterians Pro-Life is organized under the rules of the Book of Order of the Presbyterian Church (USA), a denomination with three million members.
+Presbyterians Pro-Life is organized within the Presbyterian Church (USA), a denomination with nearly three million members.
 Its objectives are to proclaim the Church's obligation to protect all innocent human life from conception to natural death and to support women in crisis pregnancies by offering alternatives to abortion.
-It is governed by a board of directors of thirty lay men and women and pastors, all members of the Presbysterian Church (USA).
-It has a network of local chapters throughout the denomination and publishes a quarterly newsletter that reaches 15,000 individuals and churches.
+It is governed by a board of directors of lay men and women and pastors, all members of the Presbyterian Church (USA).
+It has a network of local chapters throughout the denomination and publishes a quarterly newsletter that reaches 25,000 families and churches.